-PhD students profit from our longstanding research expertise on sustainability and development goals as well as from the unique features of the Lusatia region as a former opencast mining area in the ongoing process of recultivation and renaturation where current challenges of climate change and sustainable land use are addressed and researched.
+PhD students profit from our research expertise on sustainability and development goals as well as from the unique features of the Lusatia region as a former opencast mining area in the ongoing process of recultivation and renaturation where current challenges of climate change and sustainable land use are addressed and researched.

 Our chairs and departments provide a broad network of regional, national and international partners.